draeger-lab/pymCADRE/README.md

 + `C`: core reactions in `GM`
 + `NC`: non-core reactions in `GM`
 + `Z`: reactions with zero expression across all samples after binarization
-+ `model_C`: core reactions in the original global model (including blocked reactions)
++ `model_C`: core reactions in the generic model (including blocked reactions)
 + `pruneTime`: total reaction pruning time
 + `cRes`: result of model checks (consistency/function) during pruning

 ### Usage
-To run pymCADRE simply execute the notebook named main_pymcadre.ipynb or or the python script named pymcadre.py.
-You may modify scripts to adjust the parameters as wanted and read the desired input files.
-Jupyter notebooks with test-runs and test-scripts are also provided.
+To run pymCADRE, execute the notebook named main_pymcadre.ipynb or the python script named pymcadre.py.
+The scripts can be modified to the preferred parameters and input files.
+Jupyter notebooks with test runs and test scripts are also provided as reference points.